slashP/Vali/readme.md

 | Tunnels200            | [OSM] Number of tunnels within a 200m radius.
 | IsResidential         | [OSM] Whether any road is marked with `landuse="residential"` within a 100m radius.
 | ClosestCoast          | [OSM] Distance to closest coastline in meters.
 Only works up to ~10 000 meters.
 Can be not set (null)
+| ClosestLake           | [OSM] Distance to closest lake in meters.
+Only works up to ~10 000 meters.
+Can be not set (null).
+| ClosestRiver          | [OSM] Distance to closest river in meters.
+Only works up to ~10 000 meters.
+Can be not set (null).
+| ClosestRailway        | [OSM] Distance to closest railway in meters.
+Only works up to ~10 000 meters.
+Can be not set (null).
+| HighwayType           | [OSM] Text representing the [highway type](https://wiki.openstreetmap.org/wiki/Key:highway#Highway).
+See road types below for possible values.
+If Roads0 is larger than 1 (location is at an intersection) HighwayType can have multiple values, aka `HighwayType eq 'Living_street' and HighwayType eq 'Residential'` is valid.
 | Month                 | [Google] The month of the coverage.
 Integer.
 | Year                  | [Google] The year of the coverage.
 Integer.
 | Lat                   | [Google] The latitude of the location.
 Number.